 - Our shoebox is made from 100% recycled and recyclable materials

 - Apparel hangtags are made from 30% recycled materials

 - Removed shoe stuffing from most footwear styles

 - Optimized shoebox dimensions, allowing 15% more shoeboxes to be shipped per shipping container

 Our material policies guide our materials selection and ensure they consider both environmental and social impacts across the manufacturing supply chain — and that they meet local and international standards:

-Cotton: Brooks does not accept any cotton that originates from Turkmenistan, due to severe human rights concerns.
+Cotton: Brooks does not accept any cotton originating from regions with human rights concerns.
 Brooks has a zero-tolerance policy for forced labor throughout the entire supply chain, which is defined in our Supplier Code of Conduct.

 Recycled polyester/nylon: All recycled polymer fibers used in Brooks product must be sourced from Global Recycled Standard (GRS) or Recycled Claim Standard (RCS) sources to ensure source and traceability.

 Taking a lifecycle approach and adopting industry tools – the Higg Index:

 Our efforts span beyond raw material choices to consider the overall environmental impact of materials and the full life cycle of our finished product.
 One life cycle stage we focus on is the processing of raw materials into a finished material, such as textile knitting, textile dyeing, and midsole manufacturing, all of which contribute 29% of our total greenhouse gas (GHG) emissions.